 The Town of Victoria Park is committed to good governance and ensuring transparency and accountability across all its activities.
 It is eager to attract a diverse elected body that represents, promotes and reflects the representative composition of the community.
 The Town also strives to ensure its elected body has a comprehensive understanding of its roles and responsibilities and is committed to encouraging a civic-minded community that actively engages with it, to achieve consensus and legitimacy in decision-making.

-- Provided and delivered training and initiatives to foster a skilled and confident elected body over the year included the following. - An induction manual was prepared to assist newly Elected Members understand their role in local government decision making. - A Caretaker policy was adopted to apply during election periods - The Town's Information Statement was reviewed and published on the website to assist applicants with Freedom of Information enquiries - Reviews of the Parking Facilities and Dogs Local Law began with seeking public comment to facilitate a contemporary approach to promulgating new local laws.
+The Leadership and Governance Team provided and delivered training and initiatives to foster a skilled and confident elected body over the year including the following.

+An induction manual was prepared to assist newly Elected Members understand their role in local government decision making.

+- A caretaker policy was adopted to apply during election periods. - The Town's Information Statement was reviewed and published on the website to assist applicants with Freedom of Information enquiries. - Reviews of the Parking Facilities and Dogs Local Laws began with open public comment periods to facilitate a contemporary approach to advertising new local laws.